• Skip to primary navigation

 Ingredient Notes & Substitutions

-Vinegar - you can use white vinegar, white wine vinegar or red wine vinegar.
+Vinegar - you can use white vinegar, white wine vinegar, rice wine vinegar or red wine vinegar.
 If you use white or red, add an extra pinch of sugar in the marinade since the wine vinegar is a bit sweeter.

 Red pepper flakes - I found using just a pinch in the marinated broccoli was more than enough extra spicy flavor.
 If you lean towards liking spicier foods, add an extra ¼ teaspoon.